DarkStarQuantumLab/EpiQ/README.md

 # Epidemiological Solutions with Quantum Annealing - EpiQ
 As COVID-19 examplified, the impact of a pandemic on global socioeconomics can be dramatic.
-This project uses first generation quantum processors, in particualr, quantum annealers, in the design of a phase-wise, optimal lockdown schedule among cities so that some of cities can be stay open such that death rate is minimized and the number of beds available in hospitals is maximized.
-It is observed that the lock-down schedule proposed by the quantum annealer is optimal compared to classical one.
+This project uses first generation quantum processors, in particualr, quantum annealers, in the design of a phase-wise, optimal lockdown schedule among cities so that some of cities can stay open while minimizing the rate of deaths and maximizing the number of beds available in hospitals.
+It is observed that the lock-down schedule proposed by the quantum annealer is optimal compared to the one proposed by a classical one.

-One of the tools used in this project is the Quantum Support Vecotr Machine, an instance of a Quantum Machine Learning algorithm.
+The state-of-the-art tool used in this project is the Quantum Support Vecotr Machine, an instance of a Quantum Machine Learning algorithm.

 ## Installation